CoinFabrik/scout/docs/docs/vulnerabilities/25-vec-considerations.md

     }
 ```

-The problem arises from the use of `.insert()` since Ink!'s static buffer defaults to 16KB in size.
-If data overgrows this size, the contract will panic!.
+The problem arises from the use of `.insert()` since `ink!`'s static buffer defaults to 16KB in size.
+If data overgrows this size, the contract will `panic!`.

 The vulnerable code example can be found [`here`](https://github.com/CoinFabrik/scout/tree/main/test-cases/vec-considerations/vec-considerations-1/vulnerable-example).

 ## Remediation

-Instead, when working with dynamically sized values, use faillible storage methods.
+Instead, when working with dynamically sized values, use fallible storage methods.
 For instance:

 ```rust
     #[ink(message)]